 On the ASTAP-23 meeting, a new term was coined for EG GICT&EMF in order to add on the topic of human exposure to Electromagnetic Fields (EMF).
 The decision came upon EG GICT&EMF.
 The meeting also mentioned a new proposal to develop a status report on the activities of EMF exposure.
 The Republic of Korea identified which parts were necessary to be reviewed for the status report and prepared a structural backbone for the draft report (ASTAP-24/OUT-25).
 APT members and affiliates were welcomed to contribute to the report.

 It’s important to regulate and determine the relationship between EMF activities and domestic/international safety for each country.
 With the development of the status report, we will not only be able to promote sharing information and find new pathways for development, but also find out future study areas for GICT and EMF working group.
 The draft status report on human exposure to EMFs has been prepared by the rapporteur Juno Ahn in collaboration with participants to GICT&EMF EG meeting.
-The input and information documents helped to update the staus report were listed as a references of this report.
+The input and information documents helped to update the status report were listed as a references of this report.
 At the meeting of ASTAP 29, the status report was updated with some input documents and with the efforts of editors and chairman of EG GICT&EMF.

 Table of Contents